dwjoyce/pythonbook/appendices/Glossary.rst

         IDLE is the Python IDE.

     integrated development environment
-        An integrated development environment (IDE) is a program that allows you to write, run and debug your code.
+        An integrated development environment (IDE) is a program that allows you to write, run and :term:`debug` your code.
 Some IDE programs provide extra tools to allow you to write the code faster such as code highlighting and automatic code completion.

     interactive shell
-        A simple, interactive computer programming environment that takes user inputs (e.g. a single line of code or a loop), evaluates them, and returns the result to the user.
+        A simple, interactive computer programming environment that takes user inputs (e.g. a single line of code or a loop), :term:`evaluates` them, and returns the result to the user.

     run
     execute
         To perform the actions represented by the code.

     statement
         A line of code or a code block that performs an action.
-A compound statement is a statement that performs a block of code selectively or iteratively (e.g. belonging to an ``if`` or ``while`` statement).
+A compound statement is a statement that performs a block of code :term:`selectively` or :term:`iteratively` (e.g. belonging to an ``if`` or ``while`` statement).

     ..
 Python as a Calculator